zolotarevandrew/my-learning-tracker/log.md

 - Each cache server has primary and replica servers.
 Internally, every server uses the same mechanisms to store and evict cache entries.
 - Configuration service ensures that all the clients see an updated and consistent view of the cache servers.
 - Monitoring services can be additionally used to log and report different metrics of the caching service.

+Design choices we made that will contribute to overall good performance:

+We used consistent hashing.
+Finding a key under this algorithm requires a time complexity of O(log(N)), where N represents the number of cache shards.
+Inside a cache server, keys are located using hash tables that require constant time on average.
+The LRU eviction approach uses a constant time to access and update cache entries in a doubly linked list.
+The communication between cache clients and servers is done through TCP and UDP protocols, which is also very fast.
+Since we added more replicas, these can reduce the performance penalties that we have to face if there’s a high request load on a single machine.
+An important feature of the design is adding, retrieving, and serving data from the RAM.
+Therefore, the latency to perform these operations is quite low.

+We can create shards based on requirements and changing server loads.
+While we add new cache servers to the cluster, we also have to do a limited number of rehash computations, thanks to consistent hashing.

+We have improved the availability through redundant cache servers.
+Redundancy adds a layer of reliability and fault tolerance to our design.
+We also used the leader-follower algorithm to conveniently manage a cluster shard.
+However, we haven’t achieved high availability because we have two shard replicas, and at the moment, we assume that the replicas are within a data center

+It’s possible to write data to cache servers in a synchronous or asynchronous mode.
+In the case of caching, the asynchronous mode is favored for improved performance.
+Consequently, our caching system suffers from inconsistencies.
+Alternatively, strong consistency comes from synchronous writing, but this increases the overall latency, and the performance takes a hit

+Generally, for concurrent access to shared data, some locking mechanisms like Semaphore, Monitors, Mutex locks, and others are good choices.
+But as the number of users (readers in case of cache hit or writers in case of a cache miss) grows, locking the entire data structure isn’t a suitable solution.
+In that case, we can consider the following options:
+- Limited locking: In this strategy, only specific sections of the entire data structure will be locked.
+While some threads or processes can read from the data structure simultaneously, some threads may temporarily block access to specific sections of the data structure.
+- Offline eviction: Offline eviction may be a possibility where instead of making actual changes to the data structure, only the required changes will be recorded while performing different operations until it’s necessary to commit the changes.
+This solution is desirable and easy if the cache hit rate is high because a change to the data structure will likely be required when a cache miss occurs.
+- Lock-free implementation: Multiple solutions have been proposed which suggest that simultaneous reading and writing over doubly linked list is feasible to support large number of concurrent reading and writing.

 ---------------------------------------------------------
 ---------------------------------------------------------